635613589/github/README.md

 # github
-Git is a version control system.
-Git is free software
 Git is a distributed version control system
-Git is free sftware
+Git is free sftware distributed under the GPL